DavidGeeraerts/AI/Glossory.md

 ### (SFT) Supervised Fine-Tuning
 > is a machine learning technique used to adapt a pre-trained model (e.g., a large language model or vision transformer) to a specific task or domain by training it on labeled data.
 Supervised fine-tuning involves updating the parameters of the pre-trained model using task-specific data to improve its performance on the target task.
 This approach is commonly used in transfer learning to leverage pre-trained models for downstream tasks.
 SFT bridges the gap between general pre-trained models and specialized applications, enabling efficient adaptation to real-world tasks.
 While powerful, its success depends on the quality of labeled data and careful hyperparameter tuning to balance task-specific performance with retained general knowledge.

+### (SGD) Stochastic Gradient Descent
+> is an iterative optimization algorithm used to minimize a function by iteratively updating parameters based on random samples from the dataset.
+This method was introduced as a way to handle large datasets where computing gradients using the entire dataset at each iteration would be computationally expensive or infeasible.
+Instead of calculating and updating parameters using the entire dataset like Batch Gradient Descent, it uses only one randomly selected data point (or mini-batch) for each update.
+This approach makes SGD more efficient when dealing with massive datasets since it allows for faster computation at the cost of potential increased variability in convergence compared to Batch Gradient Descent. widely used in machine learning, particularly for training large-scale models like neural networks and deep learning architectures.
+It's popular due to its efficiency, scalability, and ability to converge even when memory requirements for storing the entire dataset are prohibitive.
+However, because it relies on random sampling, SGD can sometimes exhibit noisy behavior or slow convergence compared to Batch Gradient Descent.
+To mitigate these issues, various enhancements have been proposed, such as Momentum and Nesterov Accelerated Gradient methods that incorporate historical gradient information to smooth out fluctuations in the optimization process.
+Additionally, Adaptive Learning Rate Methods (e.g., AdaGrad, RMSProp, Adam) dynamically adjust learning rates for individual parameters based on their historical gradient magnitudes, further improving convergence properties and performance.

+### Superposition
+> borrowed from quantum mechanics where particles can exist in multiple states simultaneously, in AI models refers to the ability to represent more features or concepts than the number of dimensions or neurons available.
+In neural networks, particularly LLMs, this means that the same set of parameters can encode multiple linguistic patterns, semantic meanings, and world knowledge, leveraging overlapping representations.
+This is facilitated by the nonlinear activations (e.g., ReLU) within the network, which allow for the disentanglement of these representations during inference.

 ### (SL) Supervised Learning
 > is a machine learning paradigm where a model learns to map input data to output labels based on a training dataset.
 Supervised learning requires labeled data, where each input is associated with a corresponding output label.
 This approach is used in tasks such as classification, regression, and object detection.